n8n automation guide - what developers should know before committing

 Cloud n8n is not HIPAA compliant

 If you handle protected health information, standard n8n cloud is not an option.
-This is not a knock against n8n - it is just the reality of their current compliance certifications.
+This is a significant limitation for healthcare organizations - their current compliance certifications do not cover regulated data.

 Enterprise tier for compliance

 n8n Enterprise includes SOC 2, advanced audit logging, and other compliance features.
 Enterprise pricing is custom and based on execution volume rather than per-user fees.
-Contact sales for actual quotes.
+Contact sales for actual quotes - expect significant costs.

 Self-hosting alternative